Overview of Internship in Clinical Psychology

 The Cognitive-Behavioral Track

 The Cognitive Behavioral Track provides training in empirically supported psychological assessments and interventions across treatment settings, presenting problems, and patient populations.
 Interns on the Cognitive Behavioral Track will rotate at two six-month rotations.
-For 2025-2026, there will be 5 full-time positions available through this track.
+For 2026-2027, there will be 6 full-time positions available through this track.

 Institutions/Programs that are affiliated with the Cognitive Behavioral Track include:

 Interns learn evidence-based treatments for PTSD.
 Interns see Veterans and Active Duty military members diagnosed with combat PTSD.
 Interns receive training in evidence-based assessments and treatments for trauma-related disorders and co-morbidities.
-Interns also have the opportunity to collaborate in team-based scientific research.
+Interns collaborate in team-based scientific research.
+Two of the six interns will rotate at STRONG STAR. - Transitional Care Clinic (6 month rotation)

-The Student Counseling Center (SCC) provides psychological and psychiatric consultation to students in the graduate and professional schools within the university, which enrolls more than 4,000 students each year.
+The UT San Antonio Long School of Medicine’s Student Counseling Center (SCC) provides psychological and psychiatric consultation to students in the graduate and professional schools within the university, which enrolls more than 4,000 students each year.
 Clients present with academic, vocational, psychological, and personal concerns.
-In this setting, interns have the opportunity to work with students that are high functioning but are in very stressful environments.
+In this setting, interns work with students that are high functioning but are in very stressful environments.
 The students range from eighteen to fifty years of age.
 Interventions and diagnostic activities in the SCC include intake evaluations, counseling, study skills consultation, relaxation training, outreach presentations, couples and marital consultation, group counseling, and consultation with faculty and staff.
+Two of the six CBT interns will rotate at the SCC. - San Antonio State Hospital (6 month rotation)

 Integrated Primary Care Behavioral Health Track

-Interns will be trained within the Primary Care Behavioral Health (PCBH) consultation model within the Department of Family and Community Medicine – Family Medicine Residency continuity clinic.
+The Integrated Primary Care Behavioral Health Track provides training in the implementation of the Primary Care Behavioral Health (PCBH) consultation model within a community-based Family Medicine setting.
+Interns will complete a 12 month rotation with UT San Antonio Long School of Medicine, Department of Family and Community Medicine – Family Medicine Residency continuity clinic.
 More specifically, interns will have the opportunity to screen, assess, identify, and treat physical health, behavioral health and health behavior change concerns within the context of primary care across the lifespan (e.g., children, adults, older adults).
 Interns will also learn how to consult with primary care providers as well as other primary care team members such as nurses, pharmacists, care managers and community health workers.
 Lastly, interns will participate in the education and training of family medicine residents as well as psychology externs in primary care.
 Interns can receive supervision in Spanish.
+For 2026-2027, there will be 2 full-time positions available through this track.

 Forensic Track

 Interns on the Forensic Track will complete their rotation at Kerrville State Hospital, a 290-bed forensic state hospital.
 Staff and interns work with patients who are incompetent to stand trial (ICST) or who have been adjudicated not guilty by reason of insanity (NGRI) for felony level offenses that are also contending with severe and persistent mental health issues.
 Interns participate in clinical and forensic evaluations, a sequence of bimonthly forensic seminars, bimonthly case law reviews, provide individual and group therapy, and collaborate with a multidisciplinary staff to help patients either attain competency or be safely returned to the community.
 Interns will be asked to work with patients in both maximum security and in the less restrictive facility.
 Interns on the Forensic Track will also be expected to participate in several training opportunities throughout the year including a mock trial experience at Baylor University Law School and a Crisis Negotiation seminar at Texas State University in conjunction with law enforcement officers.
-For 2025-2026, there are 2 full-time positions available through this track.
+For 2026-2027, there are 2 full-time positions available through this track.

 Year-Long Experiences

-1. Outpatient Individual Psychotherapy
+- Outpatient Individual Psychotherapy

 Each intern will be assigned to one of the following elective experiences: 1) co-facilitating an evening DBT skills group, 2) co-facilitating Parent-Child Interaction Therapy, or 3) engaging in Chronic Pain Research.
 Prior to the start of the internship year, interns will rank their preferences for these three electives.